 - When we customize a list form using Power Apps, the look and feel of the form will change.
 We will not get the native SharePoint look and feel.
 Lots of organizations want to have the same familiar look and feel of the forms that they are used to.

 - Power Apps forms are NOT fully responsive, rather they support different layouts like Tablet, Mobile or for Browser.
-So before starting the development, we must choose for which layout we want to develop the app.
+So before starting the development, we must choose which layout we want to develop the app for.

 But what if you are a non-technical SharePoint user?
 What if you have no development knowledge, tools, formulas?